top of page

 How do plants grow thick?

-In this research, we uncover the patterns and processes underlying the formation of plant vascular tissue, which significantly contributes to plants' radial growth and a substantial portion of Earth's biomass.
+This is one of the core questions we currently study in the lab.
+Here, we uncover the patterns and processes underlying plant vascular biology, which significantly contribute to plants' radial growth and a substantial portion of Earth's biomass.

 Plants grow tall.tiff